-Most A Level Business students take part in an Enter- prise project, a national organisation that allows students to set up and run their own company.
+Most A Level Business students take part in an Enterprise which allows students to set up and run their own company.
 This encourages the development of specific business skills across a range of functions including sales, marketing, finance and production.
 Students also have the opportunity to visit the Bank of England during their course.